GE U25C

-The U25C was a diesel locomotive built by General Electric intended for the United States domestic market.
+The U25C is a diesel locomotive built by General Electric intended for the United States domestic market.
 Launched in September 1963, it remained in production until December 1965.
 It was replaced by the U28C.

 Development

 The origin of the U25C grew out of the need for six axle locomotives to operate on a 12-mile heavy haul railroad to construct Oroville Dam.
 The General Electric salesman to Oro Dam Constructors offered essentially a U25B riding on six axle trucks.
 When the salesman got back to GE's Erie Plant it was discovered that no six axle U25 was available, nor did GE wish to construct a domestic six axle road switcher until the horsepower threshold reached 3000 horsepower.
 Rather than lose the four unit sale GE quickly began a design of a six axle U25 that relied heavily on the U25B for engineering.
 The U25C was longer than the U25B by four feet four inches.
 The extra length was needed to accommodate the improved Trimount trucks.
 Completed in September 1963 the U25C was the first six axle unit of the second generation of dieselization.
 Following quickly on the Oro Dam Constructor's order was an order by Atlantic Coast Line for four U25Cs.
 The ACL also ordered the first four Alco C628s.
 Both of these ACL orders were delivered in December 1963.